volinc/postgis-arm64/README.md

 ## Compatibility

 This image is fully compatible with the official `postgis/postgis:18-3.6-alpine` image and can be used as a replacement for ARM64 platforms.

+## Troubleshooting

+If you encounter build errors, especially related to QEMU emulation, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for solutions.

 ## License